sradics/digital-garden/_notes/Notes from mindful productivity masterclass.md

 	+ move slow and **make things** (diffuse mode connection) (instead of move fast & break things)
 	+ design growth loops - use failure to learn
 + self-efficacy - individual's belief in their capacity to act to reach specific goals
-+ PARI - Pact - Act - React - Impact [[S01 Personal/030-039 Areas/32 Zettelkasten/Literature notes/Matter/The PARI system by Anne-Laure Le Cunff (Ness Labs)]]
-	+ supports wayfinder mindset
-	+ **Pact** - accessing your situation, exploring options and committing to a direction
-	+ **Act** - getting started, staying motivated, and maintaining momentum
-	+ **React** - is build on Metacognition - Thinking about thinking, look at the me.
-Reflecting o progress and course correct when needed
-	+ **Impact** - Reimagine succes, reinvent yourself and embrace the squiggly path. **==Fall in love with the journey==**

 # Linking